Is it worth renovating your investment property?

 Connectivity – Throwing in an internet connection is another nice, small touch that will add value in this age of working from home and binge watching streamed TV shows.

-When to furnish? – The market should dictate whether you consider completely furnishing your property.
+When to furnish? – The property market should dictate whether you consider completely furnishing your property.
 Furnishing has been known to add value in CBD studio apartments where corporates from outside the city might need a simply styled, hassle free rental for a 6 or 12 month work project.
-In other markets, however, it may be a deterrent.
+In other property markets, however, it may be a deterrent.
 Families, couples and long term renters generally want to furnish their home themselves.

 Cashflow from above